actuator/com.phlox.tvwebbrowser/CWE-94.md

 #### Arbitrary File Creation:
 The method allows for the creation of files with arbitrary content on the user's device without user consent.
-Potential for other Exploits: Without a detailed assessment of all methods within the TVBro interface, there may be other exploitable functionalities.
+Potential for other Exploits: Without a detailed assessment of all methods within the TVBro interface.

 #### Proof of Concept:
 Below is a sample payload that exploits the vulnerability by attempting to create an extremely large file: